Agent Overview

 // Called when any agent interaction starts (generateText, streamText, etc.)

-onStart: async (agentInstance) => {
+onStart: async ({ agent, context }: OnStartHookArgs) => {

 },

-// Called when the interaction successfully finishes
+// Called when the interaction finishes (successfully or with an error)

-// Result format depends on the method called (e.g., { text: ..., usage: ... } for generateText)
+// Output format depends on the method called (e.g., { text: ..., usage: ... } for generateText)

 console.log(

-`Agent ${agentInstance.name} finished.
+`Agent ${agent.name} finished successfully.
 Final output:`,

 );